Everything you need to know when planning your trip to the panda breeding sanctuary, Chengdu, China.

 Let’s be honest, anyone who is coming to Chengdu must have the pandas at the top of their list.
-And quite rightly so as this is hands down one of my favourite days out in China.
+And quite rightly so as the panda breeding sanctuary was one of my favourite days out during my month in China.

 The sanctuary is relatively easy to get to, you need to make your way to the bus station next to the Chengdu Zoo, either by bus or by metro (the line 3 drops you straight outside) then jump on either the 198, 198A or 87 bus from there.
 It takes around 15 minutes on the bus from the zoo station.
 The park is very affordable; 57¥ for an adult ticket, and students get in half price.
 China happily accepted a student card from England for a discount at most tourist attractions, which saved us a massive amount over the month we were there.

 As we entered the park we saw the museum on our left, which, as a pair of grown ups, we obviously walked straight past and headed to the panda enclosures!
 The animals are separated into age ranges with the adults, sub adults and cubs all being kept separate.
 The male and female pandas separated also.

 Obviously, the main attraction is the panda kindergarten where we saw 6 baby pandas wrestling and play fighting.
 Looking as cute and adorable as you would imagine.
 The panda kindergarten was however extremely busy and difficult to get a good view never mind a decent photo.